patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-01.jpg)

 Note:
-When the first world war start was clear for him that actually everybody was have been feeling something coming...
+When the first world war start, it was clear for him that actually everybody was have been feeling something coming...
 In the same way animals feels natural disasters before they happen...
 There was something in there air that was pict subconsciously by him and his patient..

 Because this events didn't directly respond to a cause and effect relation.
 He call them acausal events.
 And he thought they could be explain because of the collective incouncius

 In June 2011  (five years ago)... without any notice....